 We continue to strengthen employee awareness of our stance on slavery and human trafficking.
-We have created awareness guidance for our suppliers, and training for our own people, so they understand the issues involved, become more aware of the risks, the signs to be vigilant of and how to raise awareness should they see or fear something suspicious.
+We have also updated Social Value for Suppliers Guidance which complements the training created for our own people, so they understand the issues involved, become more aware of the risks, the signs to be vigilant of and how to raise awareness should they see or fear something suspicious.